Diamond Dogs: Side two

-Bowie and MacCormack co-wrote "Rock 'n' Roll with Me".
-It was Bowie's first co-writing credit on one of his own albums.
+Bowie and MacCormack co-wrote "Rock 'n' Roll with Me"; it was Bowie's first co-writing credit on one of his own albums.
 MacCormack said his contribution was minimal—he played the chord sequence on piano.
 A power ballad, the song explores the relationship between the audience and an actor.
 When asked whether fans considered him a leader, Bowie described "Rock 'n' Roll with Me" as his response, saying: "You're doing it to me, stop it!"
 Buckley writes the song foreshadowed the soul direction that Bowie would take on Young Americans.
 The lyrics of "We Are the Dead" reflect the characters of Nineteen Eighty-Four, Winston and Julia's, love for each other.
 They establish a world fraught with danger that mirrors the rest of the album.
 Buckley describes the lyrics as "gothic" and the music as "creepy".
 Although it quotes Nineteen Eighty-Four directly, O'Leary and James Perone argue the song owes more to the writings of Burroughs.

-The centrepiece of side two of the original LP, "1984" was the signature number for Bowie's planned adaptation of Nineteen Eighty-Four.
+"1984" was the signature number for Bowie's planned adaptation of Nineteen Eighty-Four.
 It has been interpreted as representing Winston Smith's imprisonment and interrogation by O'Brien.
-The lyrics also bear some similarities to Bowie's earlier song "All the Madmen", from The Man Who Sold the World—"They'll split your pretty cranium and fill it full of air."
+The lyrics also bear some similarities to Bowie's earlier song "All the Madmen" (1970)—"They'll split your pretty cranium and fill it full of air."
 AllMusic's Donald A. Guarisco wrote: "Bowie's recording of "1984" fully realizes the song's cinematic potential with a dramatic arrangement that utilizes skittering strings and a throbbing wah-wah guitar line that effectively mirrors the song's clipped, militaristic rhythms."
 Originally recorded during the Aladdin Sane sessions, the rerecording's wah-wah guitar is reminiscent of Isaac Hayes's "Theme from Shaft".
 Guarisco and Pegg felt the song's funk and soul nature fully predicted the direction Bowie would take on Young Americans.

 According to Pegg, the theme of "Big Brother" is "the dangerous charisma of absolute power and the facility with which societies succumb to totalitarianism's final solutions".
 It was a possible contender to close Bowie's adaptation of Nineteen Eighty-Four.
 Featuring synthesisers and saxophones, the track builds to a climax that Buckley considers reminiscent of The Man Who Sold the World.
 The track segues into "Chant of the Ever Circling Skeletal Family", a variation on "Two Minutes Hate" from Nineteen Eighty-Four.
 It is a chant in 5/4 and 6/4 time, with a distorted guitar loop.
 On the original LP, the word brother repeats in a "stuck-needle effect", similar to the ending of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band (1967).